Food Safety at Home, School and Work

 -

-Replace worn-out cutting boards and utensils that are hard to clean
+Replace worn-out or hard to clean cutting boards and utensils

 Cross-contamination happens when bacteria from raw food spread to other food or surfaces.
 To avoid this: